scikit-learn-contrib/skope-rules/README.md

         print()
 ::

-SkopeRules can also be used as a predictor if you use the "score_top_rules" method :
+SkopeRules can also be used as a predictor if you use the *score_top_rules* method :

 .. code:: python